-1) Not have our kids glued to their electronics whenever we were home.
+1) Not have our kids glued to their electronics all day.

-2) Not leave our kids pining for their scarce screen time all day.
+2) Not have our kids pining for their scarce screen time all day.

-Happily, my search for screen time approaches also turned up three innovative ways to put some limits on screen time without having to micromanage anyone’s time use.
+Happily, my search for screen time approaches also turned up four innovative ways to put some limits on screen time without having to micromanage anyone’s time use.

 1. Keep a screen sabbath.